 Winsome Sears won the nomination after 5 rounds.

-- Sears holds on to her lead in the final round, even after her opponent Tim Hugo earned 47% of Glenn Davis supporters chose Tim Hugo as a backup choice compared to 29% who chose Sears.
+- Sears holds on to a strong lead, even after opponent Tim Hugo earned 47% of Glenn Davis supporters' transfer votes compared to 29% for Sears.
 One reason?
 Sears increased her first round lead in rounds 2, 3 and 4.

 Next Steps for Nominees